Christopher-L-Massie/The-Library/README.md

 # The Library #

-Explore a vast Library of books and short stories.
+                            Explore a vast Library of user generated books and short stories.

 # Overview #

 The Library is a virtual space where anybody can write and place a book on one of the bookcases in the library.

-The Library will feature design choices that feel more like browsing a very large library of books rather than searching through a database with filters.
+The Library will feature design choices that feel more like browsing a very large library of books rather than searching through a computer database.

 # Features #

 -Write Books that get placed on a shelf and will always keep their place to come back to later.

+    -Sign your book so nobody can change it!

+    -Leave your book free to be edited by anyone

+    -Allow only select users to edit the books you've written.

 -Browse bookcases to see which books neighbor yours

 -Explore a virtual library of user generated books

+    -Users are free to write books as long or as short as they would like

+    -Books are never destroyed

 -Create accounts for keeping track of your books location

+    -Save the place of your favorite books on your library card

+    -Edit books after signing them!

 # Possible Features #